 All of these factors have been used at different times and places to determine who is and who is not Jewish.
 This article focuses on the legal definitions, specifically how Jewish law defines it, how different movements within Judaism define it, and how the State of Israel defines it.

-While some Reform rabbis will officiate at intermarriages, Orthodox, Conservative, and some Reform rabbis will not.
-In Israel, getting married and being buried in a Jewish cemetery can only be done if the person in question is considered legally Jewish.
-In order to be counted in a minyan, a prayer quorum, one must be Jewish, and so too if one wants to be called up to the Torah for an aliyah.
-So who chooses who is a Jew?
+Why does it matter?
+There are myriad practical implications.
+In Israel, where there is no civil marriage, marrying a Jew and being buried in a Jewish cemetery can be done only if the person in question is considered legally Jewish.
+In a synagogue, in order to be counted in a minyan, a prayer quorum, one must be Jewish, and so too if one wants to be called up to the Torah for an aliyah.
+So who decides who is a Jew?

 Historically, Judaism has held that a Jew is anyone born to a Jewish mother or converted to Judaism in a halakhic manner (that is, according to Jewish law).
-A halakhic conversion usually means that one is converting out of personal conviction –he or she believes the Torah to be the absolute truth — and has studied Jewish laws and traditions.
+A halakhic conversion usually means that one is converting out of personal conviction –one believes the Torah to be the absolute truth — and has studied Jewish laws and traditions.

-After this study period, a convert must be approved by a beit din — a court of observant Jews — and immerse in a mikveh (ritual pool).
+After this study period, a convert must be approved by a beit din — a court of observant Jews — and immerse in a mikveh (ritual bath).
 Men must also receive a circumcision or, if already circumcised, hatafat dam brit (symbolically taking a drop of blood).